Why We Suffer . . . and how to end it

 Twenty-five hundred years ago Master Lao Tzu, lived by a philosophy he called Tao (pronounced dow) which simply means, “the way.”
 He taught, “There is no goal, only the way.
 Life is the way.”

-The physical plane is a unique destination for us because it creates countless opportunities for our soul’s evolution that are not available to us beyond this physical dimension.
 In observing the morphology and structure of every living thing, its physical attributes are nature’s resolution to the forces acting upon it.
-For example, in order for us to stand upright in response to gravity our body had to develop very specialized muscles they could innervate our bones in a way that would allow us to become bipedal.
+For example, in order for us to stand upright in response to gravity and air pressure pushing down on us, our body had to develop very specialized muscles that could innervate our bones in a way that would allow us to become bipedal.
 If there were no gravity acting upon us our bodies would have an entirely different set of anatomical features that would not resemble anything that we identify with as being human today.

 Consciousness is no exception.
-If consciousness became isolated and had nothing to interact with, nothing acting upon it, it like anything else would simply atrophy.
+If consciousness became isolated and had nothing to interact with, nothing acting upon it, it, like anything else, would simply atrophy.
 In order for consciousness to grow, it requires a force acting upon it.
 In other words; challenges.

 This is why we incarnate and cross the abyss from the nonphysical into the physical dimension.
 Our reality is one of contrast, duality, and experiences that are constantly pulling different emotions within us to the surface.
 Our emotions serve as a compass pointing to the much deeper truth about our reality, and that is, we are woven into and out of all that surrounds us.
 We are each the center of the universe because the universe that we each observe does not exist without our conscious observation of it and we don’t exist without the universe that we emerged from.

 All these experiences we are provided, allow us to consciously expand and evolve as we interact with creation itself.
 What relevance would life have if there were no struggles, no problems to solve, no challenges, and no opportunity to learn from these temporal experiences?
 There’d be no need to look at ourselves and try to understand, no need to explore, discover, be curious, nothing to inquire about, there’d be nothing ventured and nothing gained, and no need to know much of anything because there’d be no need for the application of knowledge or what we’ve learned along the way, to apply to anything.
+So, celebrate EVERY experience in life.
+The good, the bad, and the ugly because experience is how we know ourselves, and every experience is our teacher.

-Our Human intelligence, recently acquired as a product of evolution, is such that if we do not organize it properly, it only causes confusion and misery.
+Our Human intelligence, recently acquired as a product of natural evolution, is such that if we do not organize it properly, it only causes confusion and misery.
 Instead of being robust with tremendous potential and possibility, it is a very sophisticated tool that has become a big problem for most of humanity.

 So what’s the way out???